cjwadswo/todo-list/README.md

 - [ ] Mark tasks as completed
 - [ ] Filter tasks based on their completion status (All, Active, Completed)
-- [ ] Edit existing tasks
-- [ ] Drag and drop tasks to reorder them
-- [ ] Set due dates for tasks
 - [ ] Prioritize tasks
 - [ ] Search functionality to find specific tasks
-- [ ] User authentication and data persistence
-- [ ] Responsive design for mobile devices